makrai/notes/essebbar21-aspect-based-senti-fr.md

     A survey of sentiment analysis based on machine learning NLP and Chinese Computing 9th CCF International Conference, NLPCC 2020,
-* ABSA aims to split the text into Aspects (attributes or components of a product or service) and then give to each aspect a Sentiment level: positive, negative or neutral
+* ABSA aims to split the text into Aspects (attributes or components of a product or service) and then give to each aspect a Sentiment level +/-/0
 * ABSA tasks:
   * Opinion Target Extraction: extracting the words reflecting the aspect
   * Aspect-Category Detection
     * detecting the different types of aspects that are evoked in a text
   * Aspect Sentiment Classification (ASC): associate a sentiment polarity to each identified aspect
     * In this paper, we focus on ASC
     * Pre-Trained Models (PTM) appear to be very promising solutions but